 - 4. When you have finished with the Tuning Setup, tap Done, which takes you to the Coarse tuning screen, or tap Cancel to cancel the new tuning.
 (To make changes to these settings from the tuning screen, open Settings on the left menu.) - 5.
 Check the pitch level of the piano to determine whether pitch raising or lowering is needed.
 Follow this procedure: - a.
 Play A4.
 Mute the left and center strings of A4 and play the note's right string while you check its pitch.
-If the string is off by 50¢ or more, tune it close to 0¢ and continue to play it until the (\(\begin{array}{c} \begin{array}{c} \be - b.
+If the string is off by 50¢ or more, tune it close to 0¢ and continue to play it until the (\(\big(\big)\)) is as full as possible.\(^3\) - b.
 Play A3 and check its pitch.
 Then, play several additional notes in various sections of the piano and check their pitch.
 If needed, tap Zoom on the left menu to change the gauge of the spinner ring.

-NOTE: If the pitch is off by more than 50¢ and AutoNote is not consistently displaying the notes you are actually playing, turn AutoNote off and change notes manually. - 6.
-Decide how you want to proceed.
-Choose the best procedure for the situation: - Two passes-coarse tuning followed by fine tuning.
-If the piano requires a coarse tuning to raise or lower pitch, go to step 7.
+NOTE: If the pitch is off by more than 50¢ and AutoNote is not consistently displaying the notes you are actually playing, turn AutoNote off and change notes manually.